 The undergraduate value chain illustrated in Figure 2 is an example of the various stages in the educational process.
 “Finding students” has become an industry in itself.
 Nearly 40% of international students are recruited via agents overall, with about 55% of students in Australia and 11% of students in the US forming the “bookends”.

 While many agents are small operations, increasing numbers of large players have emerged who recruit, often house and sometimes teach foundation degrees and pre-sessional English to students.
 While most business schools supplement core teaching capacity with adjuncts and associates for special skills and flexibility, a school can, and many do, use only adjuncts to teach.
-In the past year, we have become aware of specialist agencies who supply a roster of teaching capacity to a number of London-based branch campuses of regional UK universities.
+In the past year, we have become aware of specialist agencies that supply a roster of teaching capacity to a number of London-based branch campuses of regional UK universities.

 Providing students with technology or, better said, providing white-label online education is also a big business.
 Business schools can source provision in exchange for income-sharing arrangements with a significant number of potential partners who will build single programmes or a whole range of programmes, including MOOCs.